andreynovikov/andreynovikov.info/pelican/content/gis/maptiler-howto.md

 Title: When OSM is not enough, part 2
 Date: 2016-12-22 16:56
 Category: Картография
-Tags: maptrek
+Tags: maptrek, trekarta
 Slug: maptiler-howto
 Image: /maptiler-howto/00.jpg
 Status: published

 ###Why?

 There are situations when a map comes as a one large graphic file.
 It can be an old-time scanned map, or a software generated water reservoir depth map, or downloaded map of a nature reserve park.
-Even in this case there are options to import such map in MapTrek.
+Even in this case there are options to import such map in Trekarta.
 All you need is find a tool that will convert it to MBTiles format.
 And today I will show you how to do this by creating a usable map from scanned old-time map of Moscow dating back to the year of 1852.

 <!-- PELICAN_END_SUMMARY -->